Joe Corneli

 Gear

-My bass is tuned in fifths (C1, G1, D2 and A2) and my viola is drop-tuned (G2, D3, A3, E4), making it technically a take on the viola profunda.
+My bass is tuned in fifths (C1, G1, D2 and A2).
+My viola is drop-tuned (currently A2, E3, B3, F#4), which puts it close to the viola profonda range.
 The viola has dual resonators, which is a design feature I haven’t seen in other Stroh-type instruments.
 I play it in a cross-body position, similar to a cello da spalla.
+My harmonica is tuned in minor thirds (C4, Eb4, Gb4 and A4, etc.), also known as diminished tuning.
+This tuning gives access to all chromatic notes in the form factor of a ten hole harmonica.
+I currently tune the 5-string banjo to “Chicago tuning” in a belated effort to learn something about guitar chords.